Detailed content of our market study

 4.1.
 The different bottled waters available

-The range of bottled waters available on the French market is fairly varied, with still waters, sparkling waters, flavored waters, etc. Still waters are the most widely sold in France (***).
+The range of bottled waters available on the French market is quite varied, with still waters, sparkling waters, flavored waters, etc. Still waters are the most widely sold in France (***).

 The different still waters :